Coconut Creek Father’s Rights Attorney

 Either a father or a mother can start paternity proceedings.
 A father may request to be acknowledged as the rightful biological parent and take on support payments as part of the effort to gain rights of access and time-sharing.
 A mother may start paternity proceedings in order to establish parentage for her child and ensure that she receives the funds she needs to adequately provide for the shared offspring.

-At John Buchmiller & Associates, LLC, the dedicated, motivated, and experienced Coconut Creek Father’s Rights attorneys guide you through the process of obtaining your rights as a father.
+At Davis and Associates, Attorneys at Law, the dedicated, motivated, and experienced Coconut Creek Father’s Rights attorneys guide you through the process of obtaining your rights as a father.
 We explain what steps may need to be taken to establish paternity, help you understand your potential support obligation and if retroactive pay may apply in your case, and assist you with developing a time-sharing plan that provides you with ample, equitable time to build a solid relationship with your minor children.

 Establishing Father’s Rights